EXPLORE CENTRAL CUBA ON A PHOTO TOUR & WORKSHOP WITH NATIONAL GEOGRAPHIC PHOTOGRAPHER AND CUBA EXPERT CHRISTOPHER P.

 Our accommodations in the colonial heart of Santa Clara are within steps of charming Parque Leoncio Vidal, graced by the Teatro La Caridad and other neoclassical buildings of note.
 We’ll spend the early morning hours photographing street life as the sun rises, followed by a private photo session (accompanied by a top local photographer) of a quinceañera in a colonial gown celebrating her fifteenth birthday.
 We then focus our lenses on colorful nail salons, the Coppelia ice cream salon, the lively railway station, and other venues that speak to Santa Clara’s daily life.
-We’ll also visit Plaza de la Revolución to visit the museum and mausoleum where Che’s remains are interred, and to photograph the Monumento Ernesto Che Guevara at sunset.
+In late afternoon, we’ll head to Plaza de la Revolución to visit the museum and mausoleum where Che’s remains are interred, and to photograph the Monumento Ernesto Che Guevara at sunset.

 Overnight: Santa Clara

 Day 7: Sunday, December 22

 After an optional sunrise shoot as Santa Clara awakens, a short journey today leads via Camajuani, with its aged colonnaded streets, intriguing cemetery, and rusty yet still-active railroad.
-After visiting Camajuani’s cigar factory, we’ll travel through Vuelto Arriba tobacco country: we’ll photograph tobacco farmers before arriving in Remedios, a small and almost perfectly preserved colonial town—founded in 1578, it’s one of Cuba’s oldest settlement and justifiably a UNESCO World Heritage Site.
+We may also choose to visit Camajuani’s cigar factory before traveling through Vuelto Arriba tobacco country: we’ll hope to photograph tobacco farmers before arriving in Remedios, a small and almost perfectly preserved colonial town—founded in 1578, it’s one of Cuba’s oldest settlement and justifiably a UNESCO World Heritage Site.
 We’ll delight in our afternoon photographic exploration of the city as serendipity delivers non-stop vignettes while walking the streets, including a private session with a remarkable theatrical troupe.